bopopescu/snappy-spark/snappy/README.md

 6 threads and 3G of memory by default.
 Any arguments passed to the script will override these defaults.

-A basic test is checked in tests/src/main/scala/io/snappydata/SparkSQLTest.scala.
+A basic test is checked in tests/src/main/scala/io/snappydata/SparkSQLTest.scala in the SnappySparkTools directory of the experiments repository.
 You can just copy the contents of file to spark-shell.
 Now it also has an sbt build configuration that will automatically pull the latest snappy-spark SNAPSHOT build.
 The data file referred in that test is 2007 and 2008 airline